grantcurell/projects/Load Balancing with LAG/4112F-ON/OS10/README.md

-# Reverse Lag Test - OS10
+# Dell OS10 Load Balancing with LAG Config

 In this test case the goal is to create a simple load balancer using a reverse LAG port.
 The idea is to have one input port which is then mirrored to a logical